George5562/Repomap/README.md

 A tool to generate mermaid diagrams of your repo with one command, and visualise the elements to be added by any future updates via a CLI instruction (--add).

+A fork of Repomix by Kazuki Yamada: https://github.com/yamadashy/repomix

 ## Features

 - Generate directory structure flowcharts